Opengress/Slimgress/README.md

 - Complete UI for hacking (done)
 - Auto update detection (done)
 - View and slurp energy globs (done)
-- Drop and recycle items (done, except bulk recycle)
+- Drop and recycle items (done, protocol might change)
-- Lock map to compass (done for single-finger gestures...)
+- Lock map to compass (done except for pinch zoom)
-- Level up and get a field kit
+- Level up and get a field kit (done, protocol might change)

 ## v0.3 - by which time players should be able to leave marks on the world and play by game rules
 - Deploy on to portals to power them up (done)
 - Flipcards
-- Weapons (firing of)
+- Weapons (firing of) (done)
 - Data/battery saver toggles

 ## v0.4 - by which time it should be possible to have an enemy team or enemy bot